UFESL/simple-tasks/rsa.md

 You may need to read the [paper](https://web.archive.org/web/20230127011251/http://people.csail.mit.edu/rivest/Rsapaper.pdf) to figure out the correct components to construct the public and private keys.
 Remember the given components of `n`, `e`, and `d` are **hex encoded**.

-> Hint : Resultant string is a string that contains valid words in english language (ex: "Hello world").
+> Hint: The resultant string is a string that contains valid words in the English language (ex: something like "Hello world").

 -----